egonw/blog/_posts/2006-05-28-blue-obelisk-in-obernai-at.markdown

 represented as usual.
 Moreover, it will likely include some bioinformatics too, unless you consider that to deal with sequences only.

-I have my laptop with me, and, of course, the [Blue Obelisk Live CD 2](http://chem-bla-ics.blogspot.com/2006/05/live-life-sciences-cd.html) on which the mouse now actually works.
+I have my laptop with me, and, of course, the [Blue Obelisk Live CD 2 <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/05/22/live-life-sciences-cd.html) on which the mouse now actually works.
 [Bioclipse 0.9.1](http://bioclipse.blogspot.com/2006/05/bioclipse-091-released.html) does not work, though; will report that bug later.